mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 Since "consistency is the key" majority of rules is enforced by automated tooling as ESLint, TypeScript, Prettier, etc.
 Still certain design and architectural decisions must be followed which are covered with described conventions bellow.

+## TLDR

+- **Code is organized and grouped by feature.** Place code as close to where it's relevant as possible.
+- Strive for data immutability.
+- Client global state is discouraged.
+If truly needed use Zustand (no Redux).
+- Use named exports.
+In case of exceptions [eslint rule](https://github.com/mkosir/turborepo-boilerplate/blob/main/packages/config-eslint/index.js#L78) is disabled (e.g. Next.js pages)

 ## Code Collocation

 - Every application or package in monorepo has project files/folders organized and grouped by **feature**.